wolfgangasdf/sfsyncbrowser/README.md

 ### More information

-* sftp: use publickey or password-based authentification (password stored in settings file)
+* sftp: use publickey or password-based authentication (password stored in settings file)
 * Symbolic link (symlink) handling: browser follows symlinks, synchronization ignores symlinks (but accepts symlinked paths in basefolders etc).